What does the Minneapolis Board of Estimate do?

 Is the "Board of Estimate" unusual?

-No, there are other "Boards of Estimate" in other cities, including St. Louis, Missouri.
-New York City had one until about twenty years ago, when it was decided that having each borough having one vote was not a fair voting system.
+No, there are other "Boards of Estimate" in other cities, including St. Louis, Missouri and Baltimore.
+New York City had one until about twenty years ago.

-More broadly, this kind of structure is called a "council of governments."
-These "COGs" are created when you need to coordinate the actions of several governmental entities.
+More broadly, this kind of structure is called a "council of governments" or "COG."
+COGs are created when you need to coordinate the actions of several governmental entities.
 COGs are usually made up of members from the various jurisdictions.
-Also, additional members can be added, similar to the structure of the Board of Estimate.
-There are hundreds of COGs around the United States.
+Also, additional members can be added, similar to the structure of the Board of Estimate, who act as in the best interest of citizens overall instead of their own individual organization.
+There are hundreds of COGs in the United States.

 Isn't it costly to have a Board of Estimate?